mieubrisse/personal-writing/inputs-not-outputs/post.md

 The author suggests that we ought to treat AI code generation as a factory.

-When the factory produces the wrong product - the wrong product - it's tempting to try and fix that product.
+When the factory produces the wrong output, it's tempting to try and fix that product.

 Correct the AI, tell it what it got wrong, refine.